weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

 <ClientKey />

-Optionally, you can provide the PaLM API key as an environment variable.
+Optionally (not recommended), you can provide the PaLM API key as an environment variable.

 <details>
   <summary>How to provide the PaLM API key as an environment variable</summary>